grafana/pyroscope/docs/sources/get-started/ride-share-tutorial.md

 - `order_car`
 - `order_scooter`

-By tagging both `region` and `vehicle` and looking at the Tag Explorer page, you can hypothesize:
+By tagging both `region` and `vehicle` and looking at the [**Labels** view](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/explore/simplified-exploration/profiles/choose-a-view/#labels), you can hypothesize:

 - Something is wrong with the `/car` endpoint code where `car` vehicle tag is consuming **68% of CPU**
 - Something is wrong with one of our regions where `eu-north` region tag is consuming **54% of CPU**

-From the flame graph we can see that for the `eu-north` tag the biggest performance impact comes from the `find_nearest_vehicle()` function which consumes close to **68% of cpu**.
-To analyze this we can go directly to the comparison page using the comparison dropdown.
+From the flame graph, you can see that for the `eu-north` tag the biggest performance impact comes from the `find_nearest_vehicle()` function which consumes close to **68% of cpu**.
+To analyze this, go directly to the comparison page using the comparison dropdown.

 ### Comparing two time periods

-The comparison page allows you to compare two time periods side by side.
+The **Diff flame graph** view lets you compare two time periods side by side.
 This is useful for identifying changes in performance over time.
-In this example we will compare the performance of the `eu-north` region within a given time period against the other regions.
+This example compares the performance of the `eu-north` region within a given time period against the other regions.

-1. Open the Profile Explorer in Grafana UI, which can be accessed using the following url: [http://localhost:3000/a/grafana-pyroscope-app/profiles-explorer](http://localhost:3000/a/grafana-pyroscope-app/profiles-explorer).
+1. Open Explore Profiles in Grafana using the following url: [http://localhost:3000/a/grafana-pyroscope-app/profiles-explorer](http://localhost:3000/a/grafana-pyroscope-app/profiles-explorer).
-1. Select on `Diff flame graph` in the `Exploration` path.
+1. Select **Diff flame graph** in the **Exploration** path.
-1. In `Baseline` filter by `region` and select `!= eu-north`.
+1. In **Baseline**, filter by `region` and select `!= eu-north`.
-1. In `Comparison` filter by `region` and select `== eu-north`.
+1. In **Comparison**, filter by `region` and select `== eu-north`.
-1. In `Baseline` select the time period you want to compare against.
+1. In **Baseline**, select the time period you want to compare against.

 Scroll down to compare the two time periods side by side.
-Note that the `eu-north` region (right hand side) shows an excessive amount of time spent in the `find_nearest_vehicle` function.
+Note that the `eu-north` region (right side) shows an excessive amount of time spent in the `find_nearest_vehicle` function.
 This looks to be caused by a mutex lock that is causing the function to block.

 {{< figure max-width="100%" src="/media/docs/pyroscope/ride-share-time-comparison-2.png" caption="Time Comparison" alt="Time Comparison" >}}